redshifter/tribes2works/index.md

 ##### [Pirates of the Caribbean](potc)
 A gametype where you grab a Havoc and sail the scurvy seas, matey!
 There is no win condition, so just do whatever you feel is right.

-##### Team Deatchmatch
-Deathmatch with teams.
-Mostly ran its course, allowing people on pond to pretend to play Arena without drawing actual Arena players into their game.

-##### Team Rabbit 2 v4.31
-The latest version that I know to exist.
-Mostly redundant by the existence of Jetball.

 ## Single Player Gametypes

 ##### [Blaster Deathmatch](blasterdm)